sivel/ansible-pulp-galaxy-ng/README.md

 1. The `repository` and `distribution` are shared between `pulp_ansible` and `galaxy_ng`.
 As such, collections published to `galaxy_ng` will appear in `pulp_ansible` as well.
 1. Due to `galaxy_ng` storing it's own information for an uploaded collection, it's best to upload to `galaxy_ng`, if you plan on interacting with both `galaxy_ng` and `pulp_ansible`
 1. `galaxy_ng` requires pre-creating namespaces before collections can be uploaded, this can be done using the admin username and password in the UI by opening the URL root in a browser, or by using the extra vars example above.
+1. This playbook nukes all distributions and repositories before configuring pulp.